ecmwf-ifs/dwarf-p-cloudsc/README.md

 variants aim to optimise compute kernel timings only.
 However, a dedicated variant `dwarf-cloudsc-gpu-scc-field` has been added to explore host-side memory pinning, which improves data transfer times and alternative data layout strategies.
+By default, pinned memory is turned off but can be turned on by setting the environment variable `CLOUDSC_FIELD_API_PINNED=ON`.
-By default, this will allocate each array variable individually in pinned memory.
+This will allocate each array variable individually in pinned memory.
 A runtime flag `CLOUDSC_PACKED_STORAGE=ON` can be used to enable "packed" storage, where multiple arrays are stored in a single base allocation, eg.